fivexl/terraform-aws-eventbridge-to-amazon-q/README.md

 This module creates EventBridge rules `aws_cloudwatch_event_rule` that:
 1. Capture ECS events
-2. Format them using `input_transformer` into the required format
-3. Send them to a specified SNS topic
+2. Send them to a specified SNS topic

 The SNS topic sends messages to Amazon Q Developer, which then distributes them to:
 - Slack